 Copy your permalink and paste anywhere you'd like to share the block of code.

-Just like with codemarks and code reviews, whenever someone clicks on the permalink they'll automatically be redirected through the web to their IDE, where the source file will be opened and scrolled to the corresponding block of code.
+Just like with comments, issues and feedback requests, whenever someone clicks on the permalink they'll automatically be redirected through the web to their IDE, where the source file will be opened and scrolled to the corresponding block of code.